Nakedness and colonialism: India

+Originally women often wore a sari that exposed their breasts.

-In the British colonial period (1858-1947) people in northern India dressed modestly, but might bath nude in rivers.
+In the British colonial period (1858-1947), people in northern India dressed modestly, but might bath nude in rivers.
 Indigenous peoples in southern tropical zones continued to be naked, but prior to Western colonization, some had already adopted more modest dress with the spread of Hinduism.

 Japan

 Although Japan was a colonizer of other societies, and not colonized by Europeans, the opening of Japan to visitors in the Meiji era (1868–1912) brought Western influences.
-The previously normal states of undress, and the custom of mixed public bathing, became an issue for leaders concerned with Japan's international reputation.
+The previously normal states of undress and the custom of mixed public bathing became an issue for leaders concerned with Japan's international reputation.
 Although often ignored or circumvented, the laws against nudity had the effect of sexualizing the body in situations that had not previously been erotic.

+Korea

+During the late Joseon period and before the Korean war, hanbok (dress) exposing the breast was the norm among commoner women.
+It was explained by the foreign observers that the women, being proud to have children, especially sons, bared their breasts.
+It spread as a mode of dressing among common women, and was seen in women of all ages, even past child rearing ages in pictures.

 Sri Lanka

 In Sri Lanka, upper body nudity had been historically acceptable for both men and women.
 During the British colonial period, the Diyareddha, a traditional female bathing garment and upper body nudity among lower cast females was tolerated even though the Vagrants Ordinance No 4 of 1841 outlawed public nudity and indecency.